 WHAT ARE SWIRL FLAPS?

-Swirl Flaps are one of BMW’s greatest design mistakes, causing 1000’s owners throughout the world either very expensive repairs or even vehicles being written off.
+Swirl Flaps are one of BMW’s greatest design mistakes, causing 1000’s of owners throughout the world either very expensive repairs or even vehicles being written off.

 These values are designed to create a swirl (hence the name) in the inlet manifold, this aids towards better combustion under light load.
 The flaps are fully open during higher load conditions to maximise volumetric efficiency and power output.
-In reality this system looks better on paper than it does in the real world.
+In reality, this system looks better on paper than it does in the real world.

 Sadly swirl flaps are poor in design and are prone to failure.
-The below picture is of a used swirl flap removed from a vehicle with 80,000 miles on the clock, as you can see the shaft is fractured (where the closest bolt meets the base).
+The below picture is of a used swirl flap removed from a vehicle with 80,000 miles on the clock; as you can see, the shaft is fractured (where the closest bolt meets the base).

-When a swirl flap fails, the debris drops down into the engine, either sticking in the valve port and jamming it open, causing the piston to collide with the valve, or falls into the cylinder itself causing the piston, valves and head to become damaged.
+When a swirl flap fails, the debris drops down into the engine, either sticking in the valve port and jamming it open, causing the piston to collide with the valve, or falls into the cylinder itself, causing the piston, valves and head to become damaged.

-The other issue we regularly see with these swirl flap units is when the small screws holding the flap to the shaft work loose and find their way into the combustion chamber causing considerable damage.
+The other issue we regularly see with these swirl flap units is when the small screws holding the flap to the shaft work loose and find their way into the combustion chamber, causing considerable damage.
 They cause further damage on their way out of the engine when passing through the turbo and CAT.

 At O.G.S.
 Mechanics, we can repair swirl flap damaged engines for around the £2,750 mark (depending on the extent of the damage).

 BUT… THERE IS A SOLUTION!
 AS THEY SAY, PREVENTION IS BETTER THAN CURE.